 Maybe you’re planning that long-awaited outdoor kitchen project, or maybe you’re ready to expand your BBQ island and cooking versatility.
 Either way, a built-in griddle is an awesome addition to any outdoor space.
 We’ve already discussed how well built-in flat top grills and gas grills work in tandem, but this configuration also shines behind an island bar from which guests can watch you prepare a hibachi-style meal with flair.
 Built-in gas griddles may be a little difficult to clean, but they’re well worth the aesthetic.
 A Blaze gas griddle next to a Blaze gas grill?
 Now that’s what we’re talking about!

 Portable Gas Griddles

 Griddles are so great that they shouldn’t be confined to just the backyard — at least that’s what manufacturers of portable flat top grills think.
 We’d have to agree, given our experiences with taking griddles on the go.
 Having an appliance with this much cooking flexibility that’s still light enough to carry around is a huge benefit for tailgates, camping excursions, or road trips where you’d rather make your own sizzling bacon instead of searching for an interstate-exit diner.
-The line of round Evo flat top grills includes a portable model that’s particularly near and dear to our hearts — and stomachs.
+Cuisinart's 28-inch portable griddle is a great example of the mobility and versatility these units provide for on-the-go grillers.

 Which Fuel Type Is Most Convenient for Flat Top Grills?